Tree of Peace

-Its characteristic bundles of five needles became the symbol of the Five Nations joined together as one.
+Its characteristic bundles of five needles became the symbol of the Five Nations joined as one.
 According to Haudenosaunee tradition, the Great Law of Peace ended the ancient cycle of enmity and continuous conflict between the separate tribes and united them into the Iroquois Confederacy that made them into the most powerful force in North America until the rapid expansion of European colonization in the 18th century.